Dr Warren Pearce

-Warren joined the Department in March 2016 as Faculty Fellow for iHuman (Institute for the Study of the Human).
+Warren joined the Department in March 2016 as Faculty Fellow for iHuman (Institute for the Study of the Human) and then became Senior Lecturer in 2019.
 From 2012-2016, he was a Research Fellow within the University of Nottingham’s Institute for Science and Society working on Making Science Public, a five-year Leverhulme Trust programme focused on the relationship between science, politics and publics.
 Warren holds a PhD in Public Policy, a MA in Public Policy and a MA in Research Methods (all University of Nottingham).
 He also holds a BA in Geography and Politics (University of Sheffield).

 Warren is a member of the Virtual Institute for Responsible Innovation, and a member of the inaugural Board of Science in Public, the international cross-disciplinary network focused on the relationship between science, technology and publics.

 Warren’s research lies at the intersection of science, policy and publics, with three main areas of research interest: